tidalcycles/tidal-doc/docs/getting-started/windows_install.md

 - *Tidal package install failed*
     - You can confirm the status of your tidal install with this command: `cabal info tidal`.
 If you get a message that "There is no package named tidal" then something went wrong and you need to run these commands.

-    - Before installing/reinstalling the Tidal package it is recommended to **delete** your local ghc and cabal directories.
-These are usually in your user `\AppData\Roaming` directory but could also be in other directories under `\AppData\`.
+    - You can attempt the Tidal package install manually.
+But before installing/reinstalling the Tidal package it is recommended to **delete** (or rename) your local ghc and cabal directories.
+These are found in your user `\AppData\Roaming` directory but could also be in other directories under `\AppData\`.

     ```powershell
     C:\Users\<yourUser>\AppData\Roaming\ghc\